-- the company is either: (i) an Australian company; or (ii) a foreign company with an Australian permanent residency and an Australian Business Number; - the offset is claimed by the company in its income tax return for the income year in which the project was completed (i.e. in a state ready to be distributed, broadcast or exhibited to the general public); and - a final certificate has been issued for the project by Screen Australia.
+- the company is either: (i) an Australian company; or (ii) a foreign company with an Australian Business Number operating through a permanent establishment in - the offset is claimed by the company in its income tax return for the income year in which the project was completed (i.e. in a state ready to be distributed, broadcast or exhibited to the general public); and - a final certificate has been issued for the project by Screen Australia.